Star witness talks about NYC mayor at ex-union head's trial

 "I made a mockery of religion," Rechnitz testified.
 "I made a mockery of chaplaincy and it's humiliating."

-A spokesman for de Blasio didn't immediately respond to a request for comment but has previously called Rechnitz a liar "trying to save his own skin."
+A spokesman for de Blasio declined to comment but has previously called Rechnitz a liar "trying to save his own skin."

 Rechnitz, now living in Los Angeles, has pleaded guilty to charges and is testifying under a cooperation agreement in a bid for leniency at sentencing.